junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # BED SORES (PRESSURE SORES)

 These chronic open sores appear in persons so ill they cannot roll over in bed, especially in sick old persons who are very thin and weak.

 The sores form over bony parts of the body where the skin is pressed against the bedding.
 They are most often seen on the buttocks, back, shoulders, elbows, or feet.

  For a more complete discussion of pressure sores, see Disabled Village Children, Chapter 24, or A Health Handbook for Women with Disabilities, pages [page 114](#page-114) to [page 117](#page-117).

-How to prevent bed sores:
+_How to prevent bed sores:_

   ♦ Turn the sick person over every hour: face up, face down, side to side.

   ♦ Bathe him every day and rub his skin with baby oil.

   ♦ Use soft bed sheets and padding.
 Change them daily and each time the bedding gets dirty with urine, stools, vomit, etc.

   ♦ Put cushions under the person in such a way that the bony parts rub less.

   ♦ Feed the sick person as well as possible.
 If he does not eat well, extra vitamins and iron may help (see [page 118](#page-118)).

   ♦ A child who has a severe chronic illness should be held often on his mother’s lap.

-Treatment:
+**Treatment:**

   ♦ Do all the things mentioned above.

   ♦ 3 times a day, wash the sores with cool, boiled water mixed with mild soap.
   Gently remove any dead flesh.
 Rinse well with cool, boiled water.

   ♦ To fight infection and speed healing, fill the sore with honey, sugar, or molasses.
 (A paste made of honey and sugar is easiest to use.)
 It is important to clean and refill the sore at least 2 times a day.
 If the honey or sugar becomes too thin with liquid from the sore, it will feed germs rather than kill them.

 # SKIN PROBLEMS OF BABIES

-Diaper Rash
+**Diaper Rash**

 Reddish patches of irritation between a baby’s legs or buttocks may be caused by urine in his diapers (nappy) or bedding.

-NO YES

 **Treatment:**

-BARE IS BEST

   ♦ Bathe the child daily with lukewarm water and mild soap.
 Dry her carefully.

-♦ To prevent or cure the rash, the child should be kept naked, without diapers, and he should be taken out into the sun.
+  ♦ BARE IS BEST.
+To prevent or cure the rash, the child should be kept naked, without diapers, and he should be taken out into the sun.

   ♦ If diapers are used, change them often.
 After washing the diapers, rinse them in water with a little vinegar.

   ♦ It is best not to use talc (talcum powder), but if you do, wait until the rash is gone.

 # [215](#page-215)